alexandrepalaoro/coreidae-antennae/README.md

 - Ninth column - Antennae classification, whether we classified it as having expansion "Expansion", or having no expansion "Straight" <br>

 The main difference is that in the uncertain and full datasets, antennae can also be classified as "No_data". <br>

-For the calibration points, we used the format suggested by the package "ape", where:
-- First column - "node", the number of the node in which the age should be place (i.e., where the fossil should be placed);
-- Second column - "age.min", the minimum age for that node;
-- Third column - "age.max", the maximum age for that node;
-- Fourth column - "soft.bounds", unused but required to run according to the function vignette.
-For information on which fossils we used, please check the Supplementary Information.

 ## Reference